Sheep: Dominance hierarchy

 Sheep establish a dominance hierarchy through fighting, threats and competitiveness.
 Dominant animals are inclined to be more aggressive with other sheep, and usually feed first at troughs.
 Primarily among rams, horn size is a factor in the flock hierarchy.
 Rams with different size horns may be less inclined to fight to establish the dominance order, while rams with similarly sized horns are more so.
 Merinos have an almost linear hierarchy whereas there is a less rigid structure in Border Leicesters when a competitive feeding situation arises.

 In sheep, position in a moving flock is highly correlated with social dominance, but there is no definitive study to show consistent voluntary leadership by an individual sheep.

+In sheep husbandry, unfamiliar rams will often spar with each other to establish dominance; rams can potentially injure one another in such sparring.
+It is usually recommended that rams be penned near each other while unable to harm the other for a day or two.
+Rams may also butt their human handlers, especially if they are unwisely treated familiarly while lambs.

 Intelligence and learning ability

 Sheep are frequently thought of as unintelligent animals.
-Their flocking behavior and quickness to flee and panic can make shepherding a difficult endeavor for the uninitiated.
 Despite these perceptions, a University of Illinois monograph on sheep reported their intelligence to be just below that of pigs and on par with that of cattle.
 In a study published in Nature in 2001, Kenneth M. Kendrick and others reported; "Sheep recognize and are attracted to individual sheep and humans by their faces, as they possess similar specialized neural systems in the temporal and frontal lobes ... individual sheep can remember 50 other different sheep faces for over 2 years".
 In addition to long-term facial recognition of individuals, sheep can also differentiate emotional states through facial characteristics.
 If worked with patiently, sheep may learn their names, and many sheep are trained to be led by halter for showing and other purposes.
 Sheep have also responded well to clicker training.
-Sheep have been used as pack animals; Tibetan nomads distribute baggage equally throughout a flock as it is herded between living sites.
+Rarely, sufficiently large sheep have been used as pack animals, largely in Central Asia, such as by the Xiongnu.
+A few places in Tibet and Nepal continue this tradition.

 It has been reported that some sheep have apparently shown problem-solving abilities; a flock in West Yorkshire, England, allegedly found a way to get over cattle grids by rolling on their backs, although documentation of this has relied on anecdotal accounts.